elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/findable-data/topics/3-persistent-identifiers.md

   - Funders and data policy makers
   - Researchers in academia, industry and government (e.g. PhD candidate, postdoctoral researcher)

+learning_outcomes:
+  1:
+    outcome: Define and recognise PIDs (basic level)
+  2:
+    outcome: Explain the syntax of widely-used PIDs  (basic level)
+  3:
+    outcome: Explain the different use cases for PIDs (basic level)
+  4:
+    outcome: Explain the importance of PIDs for FAIR data (basic level)
+  5:
+    outcome: Use PIDs to access research data or other resources (basic level)
+  6:
+    outcome: Apply PIDs to their own research outputs (intermediate level)
+  7:
+    outcome: Use PIDs to collaborate with others (intermediate level)
+  8:
+    outcome: Knows about data provenance and versioning of data (advanced level)
+  9:
+    outcome: Knows PID graphs (advanced level)

 terms4FAIRskills:
   - subject:
       - uri: 'http://purl.obolibrary.org/obo/T4FS_0000178'